learn-co-curriculum/selecting-single-elements-readme/README.md

 correct element from our document.
 Select the "Console" header within the _developer tools pane_ and fill in `document.querySelector()`'s parentheses with ", #, _paste_, " so that the full line looks like:
+**Aside**: You'll notice that this `h1` tag has an `id` attribute the same content as the `class` attribute.
+This is relatively uncommon.
+An `id` is usually obviously unique like `mostImportantHeader` while class might be a list of class names like `header pretty-purple women-tech-pioneer`.
+We'll focus more on this later, but don't make the mistake of thinking these two attributes are required to be the same.

 ```javascript
 document.querySelector("#firstHeading")